JJ/granada-off/text/geekery.md

 in the world, including Granada.
 The machine was produced in 1905 by [Fives-Lille](https://fr.wikipedia.org/wiki/Fives-Lille), a company which was also in charge of building railways all along eastern Andalucía and the lift inside the Eiffel Tower.
-Surprisinly, this company perdures to this very day, although under the name of Fives.
+Surprisingly, this company endures to this very day, although under the name of Fives.
 All steampunks should know about this company, responsible for lots of iron bridges and scary-looking machines in Andalucía.